Title: Senior Research Entomologist (retired)

 Brian M. Wiegmann, North Carolina State University, Dept. Entomology

-F. Christian Thompson, Smithsonian Institution
+F. Christian Thompson, emeritus, Smithsonian Institution

 Neal Evenhuis, Bishop Museum